6 Benefits of a Residential Addiction Treatment Program

 - Peer support.
 Having people around you that understand your struggles because they have the same ones is comforting to clients in recovery.
 With a shared experience and with aligned recovery goals, the clients can provide social support for each other.
 In the inpatient setting, new friendships are often established as a result of this shared experience.

 - Removed from environment.
 By leaving one’s home community and staying for an extended period in rehab clients are much more able to focus on the work of recovery.
 Daily stressors, triggers, and obligations do not invade the rehab environment, allowing clients to concentrate on getting healthy and restoring overall wellness.

 - Fitness and nutrition.
 An essential part of the recovery process is restoring health.
-Active addiction tends to put nutrition and fitness on the back burner, often leaving clients with nutritional deficiencies, medical conditions, and unfit bodies.
+Active addiction tends to put nutrition and fitness on the back burner, often leaving clients with nutritional deficiencies, health conditions, and unfit bodies.
 By spending a period of time in a residential program, the client has time to establish new healthy habits and routines that benefit overall wellbeing.

 Continuing Care Following Long Term Residential Rehab

 An often-neglected component of the recovery process is planning what happens after discharge from a long-term residential program.
 Clients may be anxious to return to their home community and shirk the recommendations of the therapists to continue on with aftercare services, to their peril.
 Early recovery is a very vulnerable phase that should be carefully prepared for.